 The setting of your story is key to readers being able to imagine ‘being there’.
 How do you describe a place so it is characterful and contributes effectively to your story?
+What physical descriptions can you provide to create a vivid image in your reader’s mind?
 Try these 6 tips:

 How to describe a place: